0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Panel-level optimisation.
 SolarEdge’s signature feature is per-panel power optimisers, useful for partially-shaded roofs.
 The battery integrates into the same monitoring framework.

 Best for: Homes with significant roof shading where panel-level optimisation pays off.
-New solar + battery installs as a unified system.
+New solar + battery installs as a unified SolarEdge system.

 Solis + Pylontech: budget-conscious option